Chris Ramsey (adventurer): Mongol Rally Entry

 That year's rally began at Goodwood Circuit in England and ended in the Siberian city of Ulan-Ude, 400 mi miles north of the Mongolian capital Ulaanbaatar.

 The 30kWh Nissan Leaf had a 155-mile range on a single charge and featured light modifications to cope with the terrain on the rally.
 These modifications included Speedline SL2 Marmora wheels and Maxsport RB3 tyres, as well as welded plates beneath the wishbones, an aluminium sump guard and a roof-mounted light bar.
 Overall the vehicle weighed about 71 lb less than the standard version of the car.

-Ramsey and his wife, Julie, completed the journey on 4 September 2017, having crossed 20 countries in 56 days.
+Chris and Julie Ramsey completed the journey on 4 September 2017, having crossed 20 countries in 56 days.

-Speaking at the end of the rally, Ramsey said: "We want to get out there and dispel the myths about electric vehicles, that they're not fun, that you can't drive long distances or over challenging terrain," he said.
+Speaking at the end of the rally, Chris Ramsey spoke about their achievement: "We want to get out there and dispel the myths about electric vehicles, that they're not fun, that you can't drive long distances or over challenging terrain,".